malgo0102/ClothesStore_KEA/README.md

 1. Navigate to http://localhost:8080/api-docs
 2. Use the Swagger API development tool to test the API CRUD endpoints

-**Things to note**
+**Sign in - things to note**
-- Trying to sign in with a user created from the population scripts will not work due to the password hashing mechanism of the API user creation controller
+To sign in after the database was populated use credentials:
+- sign in as ADMIN with rights to do all operations (role ID 1)
+    email: jamesjimick@mystore.com
+    password: JaJiPass
+- sign in as EMPLOYEE (role ID 2)
+    email: bobbayes@mystore.com
+    password: BoBaPass
+- sign in as CUSTOMER (role ID 3)
+    email: jamiejoe@mystore.com
+    password: JaJo
-- To sign in, add a new user with the Postman API testing application
+- To sign up, add a new user with Swagger or Postman API testing application

-**Data to use with Postman to sign in**
+**Data to use with Postman to sign up as a CUSTOMER**
 1. POST a new user to the API route http://localhost:8080/api/users
     - {
         "role_id": 3,
         "first_name": "new",
         "last_name": "user",
-        "email": "newuser@gmail.com",
+        "email": "newuser@email.com",
         "password": "newpass"
        }

 2. POST sign in credentials to sign in with the new user at http://localhost:8080/api/users/signin
     - {
-        "email": "newuser@gmail.com",
+        "email": "newuser@email.com",
         "password": "newpass"
        }